stonybrook-lin539/main/source/main/01_intro/01_notation.md

     - try to understand the notation
 - Definitions
     - read them carefully
-    - think about what (does not) fit the definition
+    - think about what would (not) fit the definition
     - think about why this particular definition was chosen, rather than some alternative
 - Writing style
     - Don't assume implicatures.